 Clean reservoir filler cap or cover before removing.
 Use only DOT 4 brake fluid from a sealed container.
-Contaminated fluid can adversely affect braking, which could result in death or serious injury.
-(13720a)
+Contaminated fluid can adversely affect braking or clutch disengagement, which could result in death or serious injury.
+(00504d)

 Contact with DOT 4 brake fluid can have serious health effects.
 Failure to wear proper skin and eye protection could result in death or serious injury.